paweljarosz/defarc/README.md

 	local branch_table = defarc.get_branch() -- will return a saved branch, if there is any saved (selected by below functions)
 ```

-### .select_branch_by_id(branch_id)
+### select_branch_by_id(branch_id)
 Selects and saves a table with branch data inside DefArc module.
 One need to provide a proper branch id, otherwise it will save nil.

 * **PARAMETER:** `branch_id` (string) - an id of a branch from Arcweave JSON